Azure/Azure-Sentinel/Playbooks/ForcepointNGFW/Playbooks/BlockURLs-ForcepointNGFW/readme.md

  2. Forcepoint SMC API Key should be known to establish a connection with Forcepoint SMC.
 For API Key [Refer here](http://www.websense.com/content/support/library/ngfw/v610/rfrnce/ngfw_6100_ug_smc-api_a_en-us.pdf )
  3. Forcepoint SMC Version number should be known.
 [Refer here](https://help.stonesoft.com/onlinehelp/StoneGate/SMC/) to download and install Forcepoint SMC and capture the version number for the same.
  4. Security policy rule name created in SMC should be known.
+ 5. URL list name for blocking IP address present in SMC should be known.

  ## Deployment Instructions